ETH-PEACH-Lab/merlin-docs/docs/getting-started.md

 ## What is Merlin?

-Merlin lets you define arrays, matrices, graphs, trees and more, and visualize their transformations step by step.
-It's perfect for teaching, learning, and exploring algorithms.
+Merlin is a declarative language specifically for algorithm animations.
+It comes with code editor and a GUI to help you create you visualizations more quickly.

+The design of Merlin is informed by an analysis of 400 examples from an online coding platform, examining their structure, common elements, and creation processes.
+So, it's perfect for teaching, learning, and exploring algorithms!

 ## Try it Online